Roles & Responsibilities for Committee Members

 - Agree to represent the Committee in an area of expertise if reasonably requested to do so.

-- Accept key responsibilities in defined areas where they have specialist knowledge.
+- Accept key responsibilities in defined areas where they have specialist knowledge, if agreeable.

 Members are expected to demonstrate a high commitment to the LMC role by reading all relevant papers in advance of all meetings and through regular meeting attendance and full engagement and participation at each meeting of the LMC.
 The office will ensure, wherever possible, that papers are emailed to members 1 week before a meeting.